carlisgg/golang-bullseye/README.md

 ## Features

-- **Single Variant**: Only generates Bullseye-based images (no Alpine, Windows, or other Debian versions)
+- **Single Variant**: Only generates Bullseye-based images
-- **Custom Registry Publishing**: Built-in GitHub Actions workflow for publishing to your own registry
+- **Custom Registry Publishing**: Built-in GitHub Actions workflow for publishing to own registry
 - **Automated Updates**: Scripts to automatically update Go versions from upstream
 - **Multi-Architecture Support**: Supports all architectures that Go provides binaries for

 ## Usage

 ### Updating Go Versions and Generating Dockerfiles

+This will generate proper Dockerfile files according to what's configured in `versions.json`

 ```bash
 # Update versions.json from upstream and generate all Dockerfiles